playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 <iframe data-frame-title="React Function Child Pass Val - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-function-child-pass-val-114?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

 > Confused about how this last one is working?
-Might be a good time to [review your knowledge on how functions are able to pass to one another and call each other](https://unicorn-utterances.com/posts/javascript-functions-are-values).
+It might be a good time to [review your knowledge on how functions are able to pass to one another and call each other](https://unicorn-utterances.com/posts/javascript-functions-are-values).

 ### Displaying the List in React